What is a Canine Behavior Consultant?

 Kirstin has also worked to provide in-home therapy for autistic children.

-Kirstin resides in NE Wisconsin with her husband, son, dog Buckley, and cat Edie.
+Kirstin resides in NE Wisconsin with her husband, two sons, dog Buckley, and cat Edie.

 What to Expect From Us: